AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 ### Quickly filter a dimension

-To quickly filter a dimension for which currently no filter is applied:
+To filter a dimension for which currently no filter is applied:

 1. Select ![ChevronRight](/help/assets/icons/ChevronRight.svg) for a dimension.
 For example, **[!UICONTROL Interaction channel]**.